jeffreysbrother/storefront-child/README.md

 ### layout, styles

 After switching to .scss, the compiled styles from css/ are getting enqueued BEFORE the parent theme styles.
 This needs to be fixed.

+### other

+See Trello for a more complete list of pending tasks and issues.